GonzaloZurita/API-Automation-Challenge/README.md

 ﻿API Testing Challenge – Playwright

 This project contains automated API tests implemented as part of a technical challenge.
+Basic github action added to run tests on each push for the main branch.

 __Tech Stack__
 - Playwright